-- Gaz helping Dib get back into shape with an awesome guitar solo in the first issue of the comic book continuation of the series.
+- Gaz helping Dib get back into shape with an awesome guitar solo in the first issue.
 Though, she does it mostly to make him less of a smelly, unhygienic blob.

 - Speaking of which, while Vasquez did make it clear that she's still not a nice person and very much still enjoys torturing Dib, he did say that Gaz is going to be more of a sister to Dib as opposed to a full-on demon to him.

 - Professor Membrane, a man who was often very distant from his children in the show, playing video games with Gaz in the comic's first issue.

 - He also cooks dinner for his kids, and he grounds Dib for being gone all night (which, from a parent's respective, is pretty reasonable).

 - At the end of the second issue, after a long spaceship chase taking them halfway across the universe, Zim asks Dib for a ride "home".
 Not "back to Earth", or "back to my base", he calls the Earth his home.
 Though the context ultimately subverts it.